addshore/mediawiki-docker-dev/README.md

 and start a server for <http://default.web.mw.localhost:8080>.

-Many aspect of the container, including the port and MediaWiki path, can be customised by creating a `local.env` in this directory, in which to override one or more variables from `default.env`.
+Many aspect of the container, including the port and MediaWiki path, can be customised by creating a `local.env` in the root directory of this project, in which to override one or more variables from `default.env`.

 ### Semi-automatic Installation